 The secondary market has two specific categories: auction markets and dealer markets.

 In an auction market, individuals and institutions, who are the buyers and sellers of the securities, simultaneously declare the price at which they are willing to trade. s The price at which the buyers are willing to buy the security is popularly known as the bid price, and the price at which the sellers are ready to sell the security is known as the ask price.
 The trade takes place when both parties agree on the same price.

 A dealer market does not require the collective presence of trading parties but connects them through electronic networks.
 Dealers hold security inventory and post the prices they are willing to buy or sell a specific security.
 Competition between dealers provides the best possible price for investors.

 Wrapping up, let’s outline the key differences between a primary and secondary market in the capital markets:

 Investing in stocks can seem daunting if you don’t know how, where, and what to invest in.
 If you want to build a stellar portfolio and need expert guidance on stocks, Teji Mandi is your one-stop-shop.
 From affordable portfolio management and simplified explanations to investing through brokers, Teji Mandi offers it all.
-Download the today to ease your investment woes!
+Download the Teji Mandi app today to ease your investment woes!

 While both the primary and secondary markets fall under the overarching term ‘capital market,’ the two are starkly different.
 On the one hand, a primary market is where companies directly sell new securities to investors.
 On the other hand, a secondary market deals in securities already issued by a company.
 Knowledge of how the primary and secondary markets work is crucial if you are new to capital markets.
 Investing in stocks can be a great way to maximise your wealth.
-Read 8 mind-blowing reasons/facts that prove the on the Teji Mandi blog.
+Read 8 mind-blowing reasons/facts that prove the importance of stock investing on the Teji Mandi blog.